TheCarsonWest/nerd-emoji/APCHEM/Equilibrium.md

     * $Q = K$: Reaction is at equilibrium

-* **[[Le Chatelier's Principle]]:**  If a change of condition is applied to a system in equilibrium, the system will shift in a direction that relieves the stress.
+* **[[Le Chateliers Principle]]:**  If a change of condition is applied to a system in equilibrium, the system will shift in a direction that relieves the stress.
 Stresses include:
     * **Changes in concentration:** Adding reactant shifts right, adding product shifts left.
     * **Changes in pressure/volume:** Increasing pressure (decreasing volume) favors the side with fewer moles of gas.
 Decreasing pressure (increasing volume) favors the side with more moles of gas.
     * **Changes in temperature:**